AlfredA93/recipe-repo-2/README.md

 - Django Taggit
   - This allows users to create tags for posts, in this case, recipes, which can then be searched/queried.
 - Cloudinary
-  - Media storage
+  - Media and Static storage
-- WhiteNoise
-  - Static files management

  # Credits
 Many thanks to both Code Institute and my mentor Alex K, I learnt a lot throughout this project and understand that this is just the tip of the iceberg.
 I used Stack Overflow a lot in this project to help understand some of the errors I was making, along with discovering whether certain ideas were possible.